RaulBarbaRojas/AerialImageryAnomalyDetection/README.md

 ## Documentation

-The paper linked to this repository can be found in `docs/paper.pdf`.
+The paper linked to this repository can be found in `docs/paper.pdf`, which is also accessible in [this link](https://github.com/RaulBarbaRojas/AerialImageryAnomalyDetection/blob/main/docs/paper.pdf).
 It describes the problem, existing state-of-the-art approaches and their limitations, our proposed method DualAnoDAE, as well as a comparison of results in two different datasets: LandCover.ai and HRC_WHU.
-See the paper or the reproducibility section of this repository to obtain further details.
+See the [paper](https://github.com/RaulBarbaRojas/AerialImageryAnomalyDetection/blob/main/docs/paper.pdf) or the reproducibility section of this repository to obtain further details.

 Besides, this project uses `Sphinx` to create its technical documentation.
 The code documentation contains all relevant information for developers to understand, and potentially extend, the functionalities of the `aerial_anomaly_detection` package.